 What to look for in a genuine breeder?

-- They’ll provide you with medical certifications that would ensure the parents’ health.
+- They’ll provide you with medical certifications.

+If you feel your breeder is pushing you to put down a deposit, leave.
+You should also be wary of breeders who claim their dogs are 100% hypoallergenic and won’t shed; it’s impossible to predict this.
 You can also ask your veterinarian to refer you to a reputable breeder, breed rescue, dog adoption organization, or a reliable source for healthy breeds.

 How Much Does An Aussiedoodle cost?

-Adopting Adult Aussiedoodles
+Adopting Adult Aussiedoodle

 - AnimalShelter.org can help you look for an animal rescue group in your area.